Holding barbed wire

 1. Understanding the Policy

-Asylum is the protection that is granted by a nation-state to a person who has fled their country to escape serious threat to their life or liberty.
+Asylum is the protection that is granted by a nation-state to a person who has fled their country to escape a serious threat to their life or liberty.
 People granted this protection, which arises out of the United Nations 1951 Convention Relating to the Status of Refugees (the “Refugee Convention”), are called refugees.
 The word refugee is also used more generally to refer to anyone who has fled their country to escape war, persecution, or natural disaster, even if they have not been granted protection under the Refugee Convention.

 The Refugee Convention defines a refugee as a person who, “owing to a well-founded fear of being persecuted for reasons of race, religion, nationality, membership of a particular social group or political opinion, is outside the country of his nationality and unable or, owing to such fear, is unwilling to avail himself of the protection of that country”.
-An asylum seeker (or asylum applicant) is a person who has applied for recognition as a refugee under the Refugee Convention, to which over 140 nations are signatories (UNHCR, 2020).
+An asylum seeker (or asylum applicant) is a person who has applied for recognition as a refugee under the Refugee Convention, to which over 140 nations are signatories.

 There is no law that says asylum seekers must make their asylum claim in the first safe country they arrive in after leaving their country of origin.
-However, under an EU law called the Dublin III Regulation, asylum seekers could in theory be transferred to the first EU member state in which they arrived after leaving their origin country.
-Because of Brexit, the UK is no longer a part of the Dublin arrangements, but has introduced new laws on “inadmissibility” to bar people from claiming asylum in the UK if they had an earlier presence in or connection to a safe third country.
+However, under an EU law called the Dublin III Regulation, asylum seekers could, in theory, be transferred to the first EU member state in which they arrived after leaving their origin country.
+Because of Brexit, the UK is no longer a part of the Dublin arrangements but has introduced new laws on “inadmissibility” to bar people from claiming asylum in the UK if they had an earlier presence in or connection to a safe third country.

-All applications request protection for a ‘main applicant’, and some include requests for protection for the main applicant’s dependent family members as well, specifically: their spouse, civil partner, or unmarried partner, and any children under 18, but not dependent parents.
+All applications request protection for a ‘main applicant’, and some include requests for protection for the main applicant’s dependent family members as well, specifically their spouse, civil partner, or unmarried partner, and any children under 18 but not dependent parents.
 The dependants on an application receive the same outcome as the main applicant (Immigration Rules, Paragraph 349).

 The Home Office states that asylum in the UK should be sought at the first available opportunity, on arrival at a port of entry.
 Those who do not claim asylum on arrival can instead apply in person for asylum at the Asylum Intake Unit in London.
-Due to the coronavirus pandemic, the government has temporarily introduced additional locations where asylum claims can be made: Glasgow, Belfast, Cardiff, Liverpool, Leeds, and Solihull.

-Right to work and benefits
+Asylum seekers’ right to work and benefits

 Asylum seekers are not generally permitted to work in the UK while their claim is being considered.
-If they are destitute, they can apply for free accommodation, as well as asylum support, which is set at £40.85 a week, equivalent to £5.84 per day.
-The Home Office may grant an asylum applicant permission to work only if both (1) their asylum claim has been outstanding for more than 12 months through no fault of the applicant, and (2) the job is on the Shortage Occupation List (which includes a selection of skilled jobs).
-Campaign groups have argued that asylum seekers and their adult dependants should be able to work in any job after having waited six months for a decision on their claim or further submission (for example, Refugee Action, 2020).
+If they are destitute, they can apply for free accommodation, as well as asylum support, which is set at £49.18 per person per week (around £7 per day).
+The Home Office may grant an asylum applicant permission to work only if both (1) their asylum claim has been outstanding for more than 12 months through no fault of the applicant, and (2) the job is on the Immigration Salary List (which includes social care and some skilled trades).
+Campaign groups have argued that asylum seekers and their adult dependants should be able to work in any job after having waited six months for a decision on their claim or further submission have argued that asylum seekers and their adult dependants should be able to work in any job after having waited six months for a decision on their claim or further submission.
+Asylum seekers are, however, permitted to study while awaiting a decision on their asylum claim.
 Asylum seekers are, however, permitted to study while awaiting a decision on their asylum claim.

 Refugee family reunion